eroberts28/NaturalLanguage/README.md

 This is when the interaction style is more personal.
 The language used is more informal and presented in a conversational way rather than just short demands.
 It gives the effect that you're interactive with a person rather than a computer giving you orders.

-The process of this demonstrates someone typing in a phrase or sentance that the computer comprehends and understands and therfore replies more conversational and friendly.
+The process of this demonstrates someone typing in a phrase or sentence that the computer comprehends and understands and therefore replies more conversational and friendly.

 ## Examples of Natural Language